AllStars101-sudo/DeepSonic-website/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+An alpha barebones version of the DeepSonic website.
+You can visit DeepSonic at deepsonic.ml or https://deepsonic.herokuapp.com

 DeepSonic is a fully open source Deep Learning music experiment that is capable of synthesizing, generating, remixing, modifying music, all using the power of AI.
 Thanks to powerful open-source libraries such as Magenta by Tensorflow/Google and Jukebox by OpenAI, we were able to create a multi-functional AI Audio Engineer.

 Note: This notebook runs all code natively.
 No cloud service is required unless you do not have a dedicated Nvidia GPU.